MI-OSiRIS/mi-osiris.github.io/documentation/boto.md

 These examples and other examples at ceph.com refer to boto2 but you may be using the most current boto3.
 Docs for that version are at the URL below:

 <a href="http://boto3.readthedocs.io/en/latest/guide/s3-examples.html">S3 Docs for Boto3</a>

+OSiRIS S3 supports Server Side Encryption with client provided keys (SSE-C).
+The examples below detail how to use this feature.
+The full specification for SSE-C is [documented here](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerSideEncryptionCustomerKeys.html).